Bridging Inertial and Dissipation Range Statistics in Rotating Turbulence: Introduction

 This connection between the statistics of the dissipation and inertial ranges has been studied extensively for turbulence which is homogeneous and isotropic.
 However, a similar analysis and its consequences when isotropy is explicitly broken is far from obvious.
 In this work, we explore this question in some detail by studying turbulent flows in a setting where isotropy is explicitly broken.
 A natural choice for this is the problem of rotating turbulence~\cite{Greenspan1968, Moffat_1983, davidson_2013} whose ubiquity ensures that our study is not merely an academic exercise but an important addition in areas of fluid dynamics, geophysics, and astrophysics~\cite{Barnes_2001,James_2008,Reun_2017,Aurnou_2015}.
-Indeed there are several examples of turbulent flows which are inevitably associated with a Coriolis force which, while doing no work, leads to physics quite distinct (often mediated by large-scale columnar vortices) from non-rotating turbulent flows~\cite{Smith_1999, Muller_2007, Minnini_2009,Bartello_1995,metais_1996, Yarom_2013}.
-Thus, unsurprisingly, the last few decades have seen major theoretical and experimental studies on the different Lagrangian and Eulerian aspects of rotating turbulence~\cite{bartello_1994,Bartello_1995,metais_1996, godeferd_1999,Zeman_1994, Hattori2004, Muller_2007, Minnini_2009, sreenivasan_2008, Pouquet_2010,Castello_2011,Biferale2016,Maity,ibbetson_tritton_1975, hopfinger_1982, Bewley_2007, Morize_2005, moisy_2011, Yarom_2013, Yarom_2017, Sharma2018a, Sharma2018, Sharma2019}.
+Indeed there are several examples of turbulent flows which are inevitably associated with the Coriolis force that, while doing no work {or additional energy injection, reorganizes the structure of the flow, introduces anisotropy and hence} leads to physics quite distinct (often mediated by large-scale columnar vortices) from non-rotating turbulent flows~\cite{Smith_1999, Muller_2007, Mininni2009a,Bartello_1995,metais_1996, Yarom_2013}.
+Thus, unsurprisingly, the last few decades have seen major theoretical and experimental studies on the different Lagrangian and Eulerian aspects of rotating turbulence~\cite{bartello_1994,Bartello_1995,metais_1996, godeferd_1999,Zeman1994, Hattori2004, Muller_2007, Mininni2009a, sreenivasan_2008, Pouquet_2010,Castello_2011,Biferale2016,Maity,ibbetson_tritton_1975, hopfinger_1982, Bewley_2007, Morize_2005, moisy_2011, Yarom_2013, Yarom_2017, Sharma2018a, Sharma2018, Sharma2019}.
 Surprisingly, though, the issue of the statistics of the Eulerian dissipation field (beyond a recent work on Lagrangian irreversibility) and its connections with the observed modifications of the statistics of the inertial range, quantified via the scaling exponents of the equal-time structure functions, has not been studied in-depth for such flows~\cite{Seiwert2008,Thiele2009,Mininni2010a,Imazio2017}.